-Compliance of the soil foundation has become recognized as a potentially important factor in design of carthouake resistant structures.
-Several methods have consecuently been developed in recent years to analyze the dynamic response of structures supported on flexible soils, including applications of Fourier analysis (3,7,8,17).
-Laplace transform techniques (2,7).
-Foss's method (7), the finite element method (4,5,14,16) and direct step-by-step numerical integration (11)
+Compliance of the soil foundation has become recognized as a potentially important factor, in design of earthquake resistant structures.
+Several inethods have consequently been developed in recent years to analyze the dynamic response of structures supported on flexible soils, including applications of Fourier analysis (3.7,8,17), Laplace transform techniques (2,7), Foss's method (7), the finite 2 elementimethod (4.5,14,16) and direct step-by-step numerical integration-(11) Wodal superposition has perhaps been the most widely used technique, in the transient analysis of time invariant linear systems.
+This method, however, is not rigorously applicable to the study of soil-structure interaction because the foundation stiffness and damping coefficients are frequency dependent, and therefore, the building-foundation system does not possess classical, normal prodes, Application of the superposition method to interaction studies nevertheless remains desirable, provided the resulting loss in accuracy is not too great.
+This approach makes the required calculations equivalent to those for one-degree-offreedom damped oscillators, along with giving physical insight into the dynamics of building-foundation-systems.
+Moreover, the response of many structures is often dominated by only one or a few modal components.
+Even for complex systems of this type, analysis via modal superposition can be particularly effective.

-1 Various approximate methods of superposition for the interaction problem (have been recently proposed (9,10,12,13,15).

-5 The methods have differed in the way in which modal damping is calculated Roesset, Whitman, and Dobry (13), Novak (9,10), and Ramer (12) assigned weighted values of damping based on the energy ratio criterion due to Jacobsen
+as only a few terms need be considered.
+Nations approximate, methods of superposition for the interaction problem have been recently proposed (9,10,12,13,15) - The methods have differed in the way in which modal damping is calculated Roesset, Whitman, and Dubry (13).
+Novak (9,10), and Rainer (12) assigned weighted values of damping based on the energy ratio cuterion due to Jacobsen